cbroms/thoughts/wm/apples.md

   - fruits
 ---

-I think 🍎s are pretty tasty.
-But they have to be the _right_ kind of apples, none of those nasty red mealy ones.
-[Oranges](oranges) on the other hand, are the best kind of [fruits](fruits).
+I think 🍎s can be pretty tasty.
+But they have to be the _right_ kind of apples, none of those mealy ones.
+[Oranges](oranges) on the other hand, are reliably the best kind of [fruits](fruits).